Appnroll/aws-ec2-instances/README.md

 5) Bonus step!
 If all works fine you can repeat with multiple environments.

-expect it to open a csv file with all the instances recorded to the database with the default program.
+the csv file with all the instances saved in the database will be in your home directory: `$HOME/$TABLE_NAME.csv` .

 ```shell
 zsh ec2_instances_in_multiple_profiles.zsh